kriszyp/multi-node/README.md

     	}, server);

 The listen function takes two arguments, the first is the options, the second is the server.
-The options argument may have two properties, "port" (specifying the port number to listen on) and "nodes" (specifying the number of node processes).
+The options argument may have the following properties:

+* port - specifying the port number to listen on (defaults to 80)
+* nodes - specifying the number of node processes (defaults to 1)
+* masterListen - Indicate whether the master process should listen and handle requests as well (on by default, but you may want to turn this off if you processes are prone to dying and you want to reliably utilize auto-restart of processes), defaults to true
+* restartChildren - Automatically restart child process when they die (defaults to true)

 The object returned from the listen function also provides some useful capabilities.
-The return object has an isMaster property indicating if the current process is the original initiating master process.
+The return object has an "isMaster" property indicating if the current process is the original initiating master process.
 This can be used like:

     var nodes = require("multi-node").listen(...);